- Creating a NAS service

-- Its name is configurable upon creating the filesystem.
+- Its name is configurable during the filesystem creation.
 The default name is .snapshot

-- Only RO snapshots that have never been writable can be visible and accessible on the snapshot directory
+- Only RO snapshots that were never writable can be visible and accessed in the snapshot directory.

 - Visibility of the snapshot directory:

-- Snapshot directory that is not visible can still be accessible - by providing the specific path
+- A snapshot directory that is not visible is still accessible by providing the specific path.

 - Snapshots of snapshots are not accessible from the snapshot directory.
-They can be accessible if mounted to the first-level snapshots
+They are accessible if mounted to the first-level snapshots.

 For more information, see Overview of snapshot directory.